 Today is Star Wars Day.
 The first documented use of the phrase “May the 4th be with you” came from Margaret Thatcher’s political party, to congratulate her on her victory in the 1979 election.
 The first official celebration of Star Wars Day happened at the Toronto Underground Cinema in 2001, where the idea quickly caught on among fans.
-For this day, we searched for the archetypes in Star Wars and art!
+For this day, we searched for archetypes in Star Wars and art!

 A New Hope, the first Star Wars film, was released over 40 years ago.
 9 films and several sequels, prequels, and spin-offs later, the cultural impact of the saga of Luke Skywalker is undeniable.
 One of the reasons these stories are so enduring is because director George Lucas was heavily influenced by the ideas of the monomyth in the creation of his universe, particularly by the work of Joseph Campbell.

-Campbell was an American professor of literature whose work was in large part based on what he called the monomyth, the Hero’s Journey.
+Campbell was an American professor of literature whose work was in large part based on what he called the monomyth: the Hero’s Journey.
 The monomyth is a story template shared by many world cultures where a hero leaves home and, through a series of adventures and ordeals, returns enlightened and ready to help the community he once left.
 We approach the monomyth—which ultimately is a pattern for an individual’s journey of life—through archetypes or certain characters that embody different traits and represent our ways of understanding and engaging with the world.

 Before Campbell, the psychiatrist Karl Jung had identified 12 models of behavior.
-And even before then, the ancients were understanding the world through archetypes that have been passed down to us in the form of myths.
+And even before then, the ancients were understanding the world through archetypes that had been passed down to us in the form of myths.
 When we compare the archetypes in Star Wars with those that surface in so many cultures throughout the world, it is easier to see the appeal of this enduring story and why it has touched so many people since its release.

 Archetypes in Star Wars and Art